The Unapproved

 I was charging my car when they came in.

 I messaged Sebastian that evening.
-He apologized for the "hash ban" — his first time doing it.
-He explained the ban was because I had hosted sessions without asking admin permission.
-I walked through the timeline: there were no posted rules, I'd made an informal suggestion in a post and hadn't even scheduled anything yet, and he could have intervened at any point before the retroactive ban.
-When I asked him to point me to the specific rule I'd violated, he confirmed the rules were still "in the works, waiting on Sol's approval."
+He apologized for the "hash ban," his first time doing one.
+He said the ban was because I'd hosted sessions without admin permission.
+I walked him through the timeline.
+There were no posted rules.
+I'd floated an informal suggestion in a post and hadn't even scheduled anything.
+He could have said something at any point before the retroactive ban.
+When I asked him to point me to the specific rule I'd broken, he confirmed the rules were still "in the works, waiting on Sol's approval."

 I had been banned for violating a rule that didn't exist in writing yet.